 Impacts of working from home on workplace diversity and inclusion

-Moreover, some employees may have unequal access to opportunities and resources or essential tools for doing the jobs from homes, such as stable Internet connection, or specific software, which creates differences that make it harder for them to feel included.
+Moreover, some employees may have unequal access to opportunities and resources or essential tools for doing the jobs from home, such as a stable Internet connection, or specific software, which creates differences that make it harder for them to feel included.

-On the flip side, Harvard Business Review believed that working from home gives companies an advantage of retaining talented, especially highly motivated employees4.
+On the flip side, Harvard Business Review believed that working from home gives companies an advantage in retaining talented, especially highly motivated employees4.

 Ways to promote workplace diversity and inclusion

-Creating an inclusive and diverse environment within an organisation revolves around the art of effective communications.
+Creating an inclusive and diverse environment within an organisation revolves around the art of effective communication.
 Employees have to be proactive to engage in the team.
-Since working from home limits the opportunities to face-to-face communication, it fosters the uses of telecommunications.
+Since working from home limits the opportunities for face-to-face communication, it fosters the use of telecommunications.

-Here at TRG International, we have a multitude of interns and staff who work remotely from different places of the world.
-To create a dynamic and inclusive environment for such a diversity of people, we try to implement regularly checking in calls, motivate them to raise questions, ask for feedback as well as cultivating knowledge via our online learning platforms.
+Here at TRG International, we have a multitude of interns and staff who work remotely from different places in the world.
+To create a dynamic and inclusive environment for such a diversity of people, we try to implement regular check-in calls, motivate them to raise questions, and ask for feedback as well as cultivate knowledge via our online learning platforms.